 - 1. Benedictine University's International Application for Admission. - 2.
-A non-refundable application fee payable by personal check or money order of \$40. - 3.
-International Application Questionnaire for students interviewing for an F visa for the first time is recommended but may be waived. - 4.
+A non-refundable application fee payable by personal check or money order of \$40 USD. - 3.
 Official transcripts from all colleges, universities and language training programs attended in the U.S. Transcripts must be submitted with English translation (if applicable).
 Students with foreign academic credentials are required to submit an acceptable evaluation (see 5).
-Students who have submitted academic documents to an approved evaluation company may not be required to submit the same official academic documents directly to Benedictine. - Official evaluation of all non-U.S. credentials completed by Educational Credential Evaluators (ECE) (ece.org/) or Educational Perspectives (edperspective.org/benedictine/).
-Please contact the Office of Admissions to determine the type of evaluation required. - 6.
-Official results of any of the following Standardized Tests: ACT, SAT, TOEFL or IELTS.
-Electronic verification of IELTS scores may be accepted; applicant must submit IELTS TRF number. - 7.
-One letter of reference written by a school official or professor no more than one year old. - 8.
-Evidence of English proficiency (please see English Proficiency Policy). - 9.
-Personal statement may be required. - 10.
+Students who have submitted academic documents to an approved evaluation company may not be required to submit the same official academic documents directly to Benedictine. - 4.
+Official evaluation of all non-U.S. credentials completed by Educational Credential Evaluators (ECE) (ece.org/) or Educational Perspectives (edperspective.org/benedictine/) or World Education Systems (wes.org/).
+Please contact the Office of Admissions to determine the type of evaluation required.

+- 5. Official results of any of the following Standardized Tests: ACT, SAT, TOEFL or IELTS.
+Electronic verification of IELTS scores may be accepted; applicant must submit IELTS TRF number. - 6.
+Evidence of English proficiency (please see English Proficiency Policy). - 7.
+High School Guidance Recommendation form (available online) or letter of recommendation (may be required of some candidates). - 8.
+Written personal statement (may be required of some candidates). - 9.
 For students requesting an F or J visa: Official bank document, statement or letter of sponsorship showing sufficient funds to cover one year of tuition, room and board, and personal expenses.
-Contact the Office of Admissions to determine the amount required. - 11.
-International Student Health Form Students must fully complete the health form that includes evidence of all immunizations and a current TB test.

-- 12. For students requesting an F or J visa: Proof of health insurance or additional forms may be required depending on student visa. - 13.
-Housing form if requesting on-campus housing. - 14.
+Contact the Office of Admissions to determine the amount required. - 10.
+International Student Health Form Students must fully complete the health form that includes evidence of all immunizations and a current TB test. - 11.
+For students requesting an F or J visa: Proof of health insurance or additional forms may be required depending on student visa. - 12.
+Housing form if requesting on-campus housing. - 13.
 Photocopy of passport ID page showing expiration date.
-If passport is expired, please submit renewal page. - 15.
+If passport is expired, please submit renewal page. - 14.
 Students requesting I-20s or DS-2019s to include dependents are required to submit additional information per U.S. Citizens and Immigration Services regulations.
 Please contact ips@ben.edu for more information.